Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 ## Prerequisites

 * Traefik
+* Nextcloud URL pointing to your server
+* Collabora URL pointing to your server

 This setup only works if you have Traefik installed.
 Be sure to install it from my Docker-Atelier aswell or read this tutorial which I used.